Viilih/personal-blog/src/pages/posts/How-to-implement-backend-with-node.md

 export default new BookRepository();
 ```

+You may seem some errors, but that's because we didn't create the DTO's and the exception, we will cover them now

 Beyond it implementation i would like highlight some points:

 - The use of a DTO